People linked to Anwar al-Awlaki: Mohamed Haoud Alessa and Carlos Eduardo Almonte (June 2010)

 Mohamed Haoud Alessa and Carlos Eduardo Almonte were arrested on June 6, 2010 at Kennedy International Airport en route to Somalia allegedly for the purpose of joining "an Islamic extremist group and to kill American troops", although few American troops are stationed any longer in Somalia.
 The two men were waiting to board separate flights to Egypt en route to Somalia where they hoped to join the Shabaab militant group.
 Both men are American citizens and had been under investigation by the FBI since 2006, when Alessa was still a teenager.
 Each was charged with a "single count of conspiracy to kill, kidnap, maim, or injure persons or damage property in a foreign country".
 The two men viewed a number of audio and video recording promoting violent Jihad, including lectures by al-Awlaki, in the presence of an undercover officer.
 If convicted, the two were likely to face a maximum penalty of life imprisonment.
 Both pleaded guilty to the charges on 3 March 2011 in the Newark Federal Court.

 Chattanooga military recruiting office and reserve center shooting (July 2015)

 On July 16, 2015, Mohammad Youssef Abdulazee opened fire at an armed forces recruiting center and Navy Operational Support Center in Chattanooga, Tennessee, killed 4 Marines and 1 Sailor.
 The cause of the shooting is still under investigation.

 During the ongoing investigation, law enforcement officials revealed that Abdulazee had downloaded al-Awlaki's teachings and had several CDs.

-George Tenet

-In 2001, then CIA director, George Tenet, made a call to Ali Abdullah Saleh, then President of Yemen, insisting that he must release a prisoner in Yemen's custody.
-Sources indicated that this prisoner was Al-Awlaki, a suspect in the bombing of the USS Cole.
-On leaked audio, the CIA director said, of the prisoner, "This is my person.
-This is my problem, this is my issue...The man must be released."
-Tenet instructed President Saleh that the FBI agents investigating the USS Cole Bombing should not be allowed to meet with the prisoner.
-This conversation led journalists to speculate that Al-Awlaki was working with the CIA in the lead-up to the September 11th attacks, and prior to his career as an imam in the US.